cloudyr/AzureRMR/README.md

 az3 <- az_rm$new(config_file="creds.json")
 ```

-Working with subscriptions and resource groups:
+Working with subscriptions and resource groups.

 ```r
 # all subscriptions associated with this app